-Press T MARK on the recorder (press P MODE/
+Press T MARK on the recorder (P MODE/

-on the remote control) at the point you want to add a track mark.
-You can use Auto Time Stamp to add track marks automatically at specified intervals (except while digital recording) (page 29).
+control on the remote control) at the point you want to add a track mark.
+You can use Auto Time Stamp to add track marks automatically at specified intervals (except while digital recording) (page 33).

-Combining tracks (combine)
+Combining tracks (Combine)